loginextsolutions/docs/source/index.html.md

 }

 ```
-With this API you can can fetch the list of your orders and the associated order information.
+With this API you can fetch the list of your orders and the associated order information.

 ### Request